Eastanollee, Georgia

 Unincorporated community in Georgia, U.S.

 Eastanollee /iːstəˈnɒli/ is an unincorporated community in Stephens County, Georgia, United States.
+As of the 2020 census, its population is 3,020.

 Eastannolle Georgia Stephens County from sr17.

-Doc Tommy Scott of the old Time Medicine Show retired in Eastanollee.

-Fieldale told the County they were going to build a chicken kill plant in Eastanollee.
-But the smell informed Eastannolle that it was, instead, a rendering plant.

 History

 The first settlement at Eastanollee was made in the late 18th century.
 The community takes its name from nearby Eastanollee Creek.
 A variant name was "Eastanolee".
 A post office called Eastanollee has been in operation since 1875.

+Notable people

+Musician "Doc" Tommy Scott was born in Eastanollee in 1917, and lived there after retirement before his death in 2013.

+Industry

+Fieldale Farms operates a hatchery and a poultry by-product rendering plant in Eastanollee.